sunandhini96/TSAI_ERAV1/Capstone/README.md

 <img width="824" alt="image" src="https://github.com/sunandhini96/TSAI_ERAV1/assets/63030539/750a5919-6c24-466b-a8a6-c15961aa24de">

 # Approach:
 - Here, we utilized the Microsoft Phi-2 model as the backbone for Multi Modal LLM.
 To optimize the Microsoft Phi-2 model for multi-modal tasks, we adopted the Qlora fine-tuning strategy.
-Know more about [qlora](https://arxiv.org/abs/2305.14314)
+Know more about qlora refer here [qlora](https://arxiv.org/abs/2305.14314).

 # Stage 1: Pre-training:
 ### Training the projection model